-It was a cold November day in my Bucharest when I set off for Athens with one of my best friends, hungry for new and interesting things in a history packed destination as Athens is.
-We had planned this escape for some time and in time did a little bit of research on Athens attractions, for us to make the best out of the 3 days we were going to spend in Greece’s capital.
+It was a cold November day in my Bucharest when I set off for Athens with one of my best friends, hungry for new and interesting things in a history-packed destination as Athens is.
+We had planned this escape for some time and in time did a little bit of research on the best things to do in Athens, for us to make the best out of our 2 days in Athens itinerary.

 I also need to confide in you and tell you a secret: we’ve also had the help of an “insider”, and let me tell you that’s the best help one could have.

-One of my boyfriend’s work colleagues living in Athens was so kind to help us with a list of the city’s top attractions and places not to miss, including, of course, one of the best places one should not miss in Greece: the restaurants!
+One of my husband’s work colleagues living in Athens was so kind to help us with a list of the best things to do in Athens and places not to miss, including, of course, one of the best places to include in our 2 days in Athens itinerary: the restaurants!

 And since I’m so nice, I will share all my secrets with you 🙂